If you want to buy a home but you don’t have 20% down or perfect credit. No worries.

 - An appraisal must be done by an FHA-approved appraiser.

 - Steady employment and be able to prove income with recent tax returns, W2’s, and paycheck stubs

-- Two years of employment at the same company.
+- Two years of employment history

 - Non-occupying co-borrowers allowed

 - Must occupy the home as a primary residence